-Philippines President Duterte Pauses ‘War on Drugs’ to Start ‘War on Scalawags’
+Philippine President Duterte Pauses ‘War on Drugs’ to Start ‘War on Scalawags’

 Some human rights experts dismissed Duterte and dela Rosa’s pledge as a stunt.
 Phelim Kine, deputy Asia director for Human Rights Watch, called it a “cynical PR gesture.”

-But stunt or not, Philippines National Police Chief Gen. Ronald dela Rosa announced Monday he was dissolving anti-drug units to instead tackle corruption.
+But stunt or not, Philippine National Police Chief Gen. Ronald dela Rosa announced Monday he was dissolving anti-drug units to instead tackle corruption.
 “We will cleanse our ranks…then maybe after that, we can resume our war on drugs,” he told press.
 “Rogue cops, beware!
 We no longer have a war on drugs; we now have a war on scalawags.”

 Though Duterte previously pledged to eradicate the country’s drug problem by March, on Monday he said he would continue his anti-narcotics offensive to the end of his term in 2022.
 After he eradicated police corruption, of course.

-Also on Monday, the Philippines senate also (conveniently) suspended the legislative inquiry into the South Korean businessman’s murder, saying it needed to refocus its efforts on observing the new war on corruption.
+Also on Monday, the Philippine senate also (conveniently) suspended the legislative inquiry into the South Korean businessman’s murder, saying it needed to refocus its efforts on observing the new war on corruption.
 Scalawags, beware.

 Photo credit: Wu Hong-Pool/Getty Images